drogue-iot/blog.drogue.io/content/2021-04-16-drg-guided-tour/index.md

 We landed some nice new features recently, enough to warrant a release.
 Get yourself the lastest version, and hop on for a tour !

-Disclaimer : if you used `drg` before version `0.4.0` then you MUST delete your configuration file, as it format was changed to support multiple environements.
+Note: If you used `drg` before version `0.4.0` then you MUST delete your configuration file, as its format was changed to support multiple environments.
 By default it should be `$HOME/.config/drg_config.json`.
 (Or whatever your `XDG_CONFIG_HOME` specifies.)
 It's now a yaml file with a different structure.

 ## Installing drg

-If you have a rust toolchain available you can install `drg` from crates.io :
+If you have a rust toolchain available you can install `drg` from [crates.io](https://crates.io/crates/drg):

      cargo install drg